How To Change Up Your Routine When Starting Tretinoin

 Get expert treatment customized to your unique skin.

 If you're looking to add this gold-standard ingredient to your skincare routine, get started with Apostrophe today.
-You'll receive a customized treatment plan crafted by a board-certified dermatologist and be on your journey to healthy skin!
+If prescribed, you'll receive a customized treatment plan crafted by an expert dermatology team and be on your journey to healthy skin!

 Shop this post